Fritz Kaiser Cheese

 • Noah Kaiser joins the team

-Noah Kaiser, Mr. and Mrs. Kaiser’s youngest son, joins the cheese dairy full-time.
+Noah Kaiser, Mr. and Mrs. Kaiser’s youngest son, joins the cheese factory full-time.

 • "Ferdinand" the robot manufacturing aid